-“All of men’s melancholies stem from their inability to sit alone in a quiet room.”
-These famous words were spoken by a French philosopher called Blaise Pascal.
-We often get so swept up by our dreams and ambitions that we lose focus of the important things.
-And although it’s great to be productive and driven, there’s no better feeling than connecting with your inner self, and what is happening in the here and now.
+“All of humanity’s problems stem from man’s inability to sit quietly in a room alone.”
+These pithy words were spoken by the French philosopher Blaise Pascal in the 17th century.
+We often become so swept up by our dreams, ambitions and regrets that we lose the ability for quiet reflection.
+And while there are times when we need to be productive and driven, there are also times when we need to connect with our inner self and be aware of what is happening in the here and now.

 Why is meditation reflection important?